Migrating from SDSF to SYSVIEW

 1. A user can enter command 'SET SDSFMIGRATE ON' on the command line.

-2. The CA SYSVIEW administrator can make this change in the 'DEFAULT' profile when the product is installed.
+2. The SYSVIEW administrator can make this change in the 'DEFAULT' profile when the product is installed.

 To change the SDSFMIGRATE option in the DEFAULT profile member enter the following two commands: